-^{} Sales from developmental licensed restaurants and foreign affiliated markets where the Company earns a royalty based on a percent of sales totaled \$3,061.8 million and \$2,943.3 million for the quarters 2016 and 2015, respectively.
-Results primarily reflected improved performance in Japan, partly offset by weaker currencies in Latin America.
+\ Sales from developmental licensed restaurants and foreign affiliated markets where the Company earns a royalty based on a percent of sales totaled \$3,705.6 million and \$3,177.4 million for the quarters 2016 and 2015, respectively, and \$9,990.0 million and \$9,110.1 million for the nine months 2016 and 2015, respectively.
+Results reflected improved performance in Japan, partly due to the stronger Yen, and improved performance across most markets.
+These results were partly offset by weaker currencies in Latin America.
 The remaining balance of franchised sales is derived from conventional franchised restaurants where the Company earns rent and royalties based primarily on a percent of sales.